clovercraft/resource-pack/docs/adding-items/setup.md

 # Checking Out the Code

-1. Download and install the required tools listed on the [custom items](../custom-items.md) parent page.
+1. Download and install the required tools listed on the [overview page](../custom-items.md) parent page.
 2. Sign in to GitHub Desktop using your GitHub account that is tied to the Clovercraft developers team.
 3. In GitHub Desktop, clone the Resource Pack project onto your computer
     1. Click "Clone a repository from the internat..."